Packing for travel tips and how to pack light.

 -Turtle pillow.
 An absolute must for an airplane sleep!
 It will keep your neck straight.
 I don’t travel without it!

 -Down packable jacket.
-It will save you in many ways, you can even use it as a GREAT pillow or a blanket.
+It will save you in many situations, you can even use it as a GREAT pillow or a blanket.
 This is one of the most important items to have!
 More explanation soon!

 - Mack’s earplugs.
 It’s moldable and you can enlarge an earplug with a chunk of another one, if you have larger ears.
 This way you’ll block ANY sound.